How to Become a Correctional Counselor

 Step 2: Pass the Required Examinations and Meet Hiring Standards

 Individuals who work with prison inmates are required to take a number of examinations, including psychological and physical exams.
 Candidates must be at least 21 years of age to work in prison systems; however, federal prisons may also require that an applicant be no more than 37 years old.
-Applicants must also possess a valid driver's license and be able to pass a criminal background check.
+Applicants must possess a valid driver's license and be able to pass a criminal background check.
 The BLS states that those with previous criminal convictions may not be eligible to work as correctional counselors.

 Step 3: Complete a Government-Sponsored Training Program